robusta-dev/robusta/docs/configuration/alertmanager-integration/_additional_settings.rst

 Alerts silencing
 =====================

-Robusta lets you silence alerts directly from your notification channels (sinks).
-Robusta will try to automatically find an AlertManager running in your cluster and use it to create silences.
+Robusta allows you to silence alerts directly from your notification channels (sinks).
+Robusta attempts to find an AlertManager instance running in your cluster automatically and uses it to create silences.

-If Robusta can't find your AlertManager, :ref:`tell it where to find it <Setting up a custom Prometheus, AlertManager, and Grafana>`.
+If Robusta can't locate your AlertManager, you need to :ref:`tell it where to find it <Setting up a custom Prometheus, AlertManager, and Grafana>`

 Grafana AlertManager
 =====================
-If you use the AlertManager embedded in Grafana, change one more setting for Robusta to create silences.
+If you're using the AlertManager that's embedded in Grafana, you need to modify one additional setting so Robusta can create silences.

 Add the following configuration to the ``globalConfig`` section in your ``generated_values.yaml`` file: